 The metric system got its start in the French Revolution, perpetrated by that mob of malcontents who were inspired by long-haired radicals with names like George Washington, John Adams, and Benjamin Franklin.
 Apparently the French had been using all sorts of measurement systems, many not all that easy to translate into others.
 So in 1799, these proto-terrorists scrapped the whole shebang and forced their single system on the people.

 The English, on the other hand, already had one set of measurements for the entire realm, which for some reason is perfectly all right.
 And the English handed that system down to us, their more highly-evolved cousins, before it was too late.

 Unlike the ludicrous metric system, where the meter is a Base 10 fraction of the circumference of the earth, and the liter is based upon the weight of water at its melting point, and with centigrade temperatures based on the freezing and boiling points of water, our superior system is based on things that actually make sense.

 The mile, as everyone knows, is 8 furlongs in length, a furlong being 1/24 of a league.
-A furlong, sensibly enough, is the length of one furrow of ploughed earth in a typical English field, or 40 rods.
-The fact no one could quite agree on the length of a rod, let alone the cupids making up a rod, or that such fields might vary from place to place is beside the point.
+A furlong, sensibly enough, is the length of one furrow of plowed earth in a typical English field, or 40 rods.
+The fact no one could quite agree on the length of a rod, let alone the cupids making up a rod, or that the length of a field varies from place to place, is beside the point.